 The assessment team reviewed the establishment's self-assessment document provided by the DI in advance of the inspection.
-Policies and procedural documents relating to licensed activities for the mortuary were reviewed.
-Traceability audits, risk assessments, meeting minutes, incidents, consent seeking procedures and information for relatives giving consent were also reviewed.
+A review was also carried out on: the policies and procedural documents relating to licensed activities for the mortuary; audits; risk assessments; meeting minutes and HTA reportable incidents.